turnkeylinux-apps/dokuwiki/README.rst

 - Dokuwiki configurations:

-   - Installed from upstream.
-See /var/www for links to file paths.
+   - Installed from upstream source code to /var/www/dokuwiki.
    - Created admin user and group.
    - Granted authenticated users with upload privileges.
    - Fixed permissions for Configuration Manager plugin.
    - Clean URLs out of the box.

-   - Suppress annoying new version messages (irrelevant due to package being managed by APT).
+   **Security note**: Updates to DokuWiki may require supervision so they **ARE NOT** configured to install automatically.
+See `DokuWiki documentation`_ for how to upgrade (manual upgrade instructions).

 - SSL support out of the box.
 - Postfix MTA (bound to localhost) to allow sending of email (e.g.,